-When you fill out your FHA loan application paperwork online or in person, it’s obvious that part of the qualification process involves having your credit scores examined and your employment verified.
+When you fill out your FHA loan application paperwork online or in

 What may not be so obvious is that the lender is also looking for patterns of reliability in areas such as the timely payment of your monthly obligations.
 Some FHA loan applicants might mistakenly assume that while late or missed mortgage payments might be a factor that missed rent payments aren’t held in the same esteem.